Roles & Responsibilities

 - Representing and advocating for Student Services issues with Senior Management Team colleagues.

-- Advising and informing the Education Services Committee and the Chignecto-Central Regional School Board regarding Student Services matters.
+- Advising and informing the Education Services Committee and the Chignecto-Central Regional Centre for Education regarding Student Services matters.

 - Communicating Department of Education and Early Childhood Development, Chignecto-Central Regional Centre for Education, Education Services Committee and Senior Management decisions and relevant information to the Co-ordinator of Student Services.

 - Monitoring regional planning and delivery of programs and services to students with special needs.